Social Justice and Anti-Racism Resources

 Television has the ability to inspire lasting change, bring awareness and motivate audiences.
 Here are just a few programs that you can watch or binge now.

-• Now Streaming: Maya Angelou: And Still I Rise focuses on the untold aspects of her life through never-before-seen footage, rare archival photographs and videos and her own words.
+• Maya Angelou: And Still I Rise: view clips from this documentary that focus on the untold aspects of her life through never-before-seen footage, rare archival photographs, videos, and her own words.

-• Now Streaming: Lorraine Hansberry: Sighted Eyes/Feeling Heart profiles the author of Raisin In The Sun (the first-ever Black woman to author a play performed on Broadway), explores her complex life and influences that shaped her childhood, future art and activism.
+• Lorraine Hansberry: Sighted Eyes/Feeling Heart: clips from the documentary about the author of Raisin In The Sun (the first-ever Black woman to author a play performed on Broadway) exploring her complex life and influences that shaped her childhood, future art, and activism.

 • In 1959, Miles Davis was unlawfully assaulted and arrested by two New York police officers outside a jazz club he was performing in.
-PBS subscribers can watch Miles Davis: Birth of the Cool.
-If you're not a subscriber, read about the incident here.
+PBS subscribers can watch clips from Miles Davis: Birth of the Cool

 • 13TH (Netflix)